Erez Marom Photography

 - 5 domestic flights to reach our destinations quickly and comfortably.

-- 3-day boat sail to Komodo National Park.
+- 3-day/2-night boat sail to Komodo National Park.

-- Professional photography guidance by a professional nature photographer, accompanied by a local expert
+- Professional photography guidance by an experienced nature photographer, accompanied by a local expert and park rangers where needed.

 - Critique sessions and post-processing assistance when and where possible.